Patrick Hill’s Digitization Playbook

 This is another area where I think Crowley will meet the challenge head on.
 With a variety of top scanning brands, such Mekel Technology, Zeutschel and InoTec, at our fingertips in the bureau and a color specialist in our technical services department, we are in a position to meet and grow with imaging guidelines as they evolve.

 I’m excited about the opportunities of growth that are ahead of us.”

 Keep Your Head in the Game with Crowley Imaging

 We all know who the real commissioner in this digitization league is: time.
 No collection or person is free from its control.
 We salute those that contribute to the preservation of vital history including the archivists, librarians, records managers and other guardians of history.

 Are you ready for a win against time?
-Crowley’s experienced imaging experts, well-rounded digitization solutions and network of industry professionals are on-hand to educate and support first-time and ongoing digitization projects.
+Crowley’s experienced imaging experts, well-rounded digitization solutions and network of industry professionals are on-hand to educate and support first-time and ongoing digitization projects with everything from book scanners to graphic arts scanners.
 Give us a call and we’ll work with Coach Hill to come up with a game plan that works best for your institution, collection, budget and desired end-result.